-I don’t know if I buy “the rules changed” — I’m guessing they didn’t understand the rules to begin with (when they told me “six”) or they were incorrect on the twelve — but either way, I waited twelve months and then obtained the refinance.
+I don’t know if I buy “the rules changed”—I’m guessing they didn’t understand the rules to begin with (when they told me “six”) or they were incorrect on the 12—but either way, I waited 12 months and then obtained the refinance.

 As with all refinances, the bank wants to see a lot of information about me and my personal finances, such as:

 - Loan application